Ruby Variety of the Mineral Corundum

 Ruby is a variety of red corundum which is the second hardest mineral known to man.
 Sapphire which is blue corundum is from a geological perspective almost exactly the same stone with the most significant difference being colour.
 Only red corundum is entitled to be called ruby whilst all other colours are known as sapphire.
 The presence of chromium is the primary cause of ruby's distinctive red colour.

 Colour is the most important factor in determining the value of a ruby and the finest grade gemstones command extraordinary prices.
 It is however very rare to find a perfect ruby and the vast majority of stones have minor imperfections or anomalies.
-Millions of years ago whilst growing deep within the core of the earth, the chromium responsible for the stone's colour also caused a multitude of fissures and cracks within the crystals.
-Only a small number of rubies were given exactly the right conditions in which to grow undisturbed and to crystallize to perfection.
+Millions of years ago whilst growing deep within the core of the earth, the chromium responsible for the red colour also caused a multitude of fissures and cracks within the crystals.
+Only a small number of rubies were given exactly the right conditions to grow undisturbed and to crystallize to perfection.

 Ruby is believed to have been the first stone in the first row of the high priest breastplate also known as the breastplate of Aaron.
-This religious garment was worn during biblical times by Aaron the first Jewish high priest when presenting himself to God.
+This religious garment was worn during biblical times by Aaron the first Jewish high priest whilst presenting himself to God.

 Red corundum which grades 9 on Mohs scale of mineral hardness is the birthstone for the month of July.
-On the traditional chart the gemstone onyx is used as an alternative.
+On the traditional birthstone chart the gemstone onyx is used as an alternative.

 Our Collection of Rocks and Minerals